flowstudiosample/base-rabbitmq-cluster/README.md

-# rabbitmq-cluster
+# base-rabbitmq-cluster

-Rabbitmq Cluster using Docker.
+Base Rabbitmq Cluster using Docker.

 ## Status
 In Testing